 From that point they begin their search for the origins of Freemasonry beginning with three commonly accepted possibilities:

 1. That it is as ancient as King Solomon’s Temple and was created at that time as a result of certain happenings that took place and has been passed down to the present time through unknown mechanisms.

 2. That it is a development of medieval stonemasons, guilds whereby “operative” mason skills have been translated to “speculative” moral skills of improvement.

 3. That Masonic ritual originates directly from the Order of the Poor Fellow Soldiers of Christ and the Temple of Solomon, otherwise known historically as the Knights Templar.

-Taking off from these three possibilities, the authors present a vast amount of historical, ritual and mythical data they compiled in the course of their research.
+Using these three possibilities as departure points, the authors present a vast amount of historical, ritual and mythical data they compiled in the course of their research.
 Indeed, one entire section of the book is dedicated to the Order of the Knights Templar from its inception 1099 until its demise on Friday, October 13, 1307 at the hands of the French King Phillip the IV and his handpicked Pope, Clement V.